alanszlosek/pimera/README.md

 # Current Status

 Very much a work in progress.
 The code needs many types of cleanup, but it should work for you.

-For now, I'm focused on making it performant on the Pi Zero W because it's small size and low power requirements make it the perfect critter cam.

 ## Working Features